microsoft/CADFusion/README.md

 ## Evaluation
 Use the functions in `src/test`.
 This includes the Chamfer Distance (`chamfer_dist.py`), Minimum Matching Distance, Coverage, Jensen-Shannon Divergence (`dist_eval.py`), and the VLM score (`VLM_score.py`).

-### VLM Score
-We use Azure TRAPI to access the GPT-4o model for scoring the CAD objects.
+For VLM Score, we use Azure OpenAI API to access the GPT-4o model for scoring the CAD objects.
 In this way, you should log in your own azure account before using this module.
 If your are using other LLM/VLM service and feel difficult to adapt to our setup, we provide the prompt in the python module that is available for you to integrate into your own testing pipeline.